KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 - Adding EV charging roughly doubles the achievable emission reductions because a large block of demand is highly flexible
 - Under low_intensity, the EV household can reach daily reductions above 40%, with a mean of around 20%
-- max_renewable still performs reasonably on average but is riskier, with some days where emissions are significantly higher than baseline (around −9%)
+- max_renewable still performs reasonably on average but is riskier, with some days where emissions are significantly higher than the baseline (around −9%)
 - The results highlight the importance of optimising directly for carbon intensity, especially when large flexible loads like EV charging are involved

 ## Why These Reductions Are Plausible